INSURANCE & MEDICAL CARE

 Medical evacuation and repatriation insurance is designed specifically for international visitors to the United States to provide return transport home in the case of a severe medical emergency or in the case of death.
 Additionally, this type of insurance provides other protections in emergencies.

-Separate Medical Evacuation and Repatriation coverage can be found throuth the American College Student Association (ACSA) and Global Travel Plus , InsuBuy , and International Student Insurance.
+Separate Medical Evacuation and Repatriation coverage can be found through the American College Student Association (ACSA) and Global Travel Plus, InsuBuy , International Student Insurance, and ISOA Insurance.

-Dental care is separate from medical care in the United States, and most health insurance does not cover dental procedures.
-Separate dental insurance or plans must be obtained for dental coverage.
+Dental and vision care are separate from medical care in the United States, and most health insurance does not cover dental procedures or eye care.
+Separate dental insurance or vision plans must be obtained for this specialized coverage.

 Immunization Information